fmbot-discord/docs/docs/importing.md

 ---

 !!! warning
-    Imports contain personal data like your IP address and Spotify username.
+    Imports contain personal data like your IP address and username.
 Never post your import files publicly.